 - Be enrolled as an active SFU graduate degree student (note: graduate visiting students, non-degree students, and diploma students are not eligible for the SFU Exchange Program).

 Once you apply, you may be nominated for one of your exchange destination selections.

-You will be notified in writing of the committee’s decision, or invited to an interview, approximately three to six weeks after the application deadline.
-If you have been approved to participate in an exchange, you will be required to attend a "Nomination Session" where you will receive a Nomination Package containing some required paperwork and we will discuss the next steps in the process.
+You will be notified in writing of the committee’s decision, or invited to an interview, approximately four to six weeks after the application deadline.
+After nomination, you will have a limited period of time to Opt-out of the exchange program, without penalty.